afiodorov/afiodorov.github.io/_posts/2017-05-16-lessons-learned-programming.md

 It's been more than a year now since I have been programming full-time.
 And I would like to reflect on the kind of problems that I encounter most often.

-I don't actually want to talk about the specific problems that I have solved rather about one meta-problem that have occurred time and time again.
+I don't actually want to talk about specific problems that I have solved rather about one meta-problem that have occurred time and time again.

 The most common meta-problem is to get the code that was written to do